gecio/gecio.github.io/docs/_imke/accessmanagement/usingrbac/index.en.md

 ![Share kubeconfig dialog](share_kubeconfig_dialog.png)

-After the user has logged in, the download will start of the kubeconfig will start directly:
+After the user has logged in, the download will start of the `kubeconfig` will start directly:

 ![Login page](login.png)

-Once a user has downloaded his/her kubeconfig, any further changes made on the RBAC will have *immediate* effect.
+Once a user has downloaded his/her `kubeconfig`, any further changes made on the RBAC will have *immediate* effect.
 Especially there is no need to revoke cluster tokens to remove access for a user.
 Just remove the RoleBindings and access is no longer possible.